zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 #### Editor

 It’s the section where you can create scripts that contain functions and the related code; all the scripts as **.gs** as the file extension.
-However, there is a debug section that allows you to test the syntax in the code; all the executions performed via debugger are stored as entries in the Executions panel.
+However, there is a debug section that allows to check the code syntax and run the scripts: all the executions performed via debugger are stored as entries in the **Executions** panel.

 <div markdown="1" class="blog-image-container">
 ![9](/images/notif-scripts/9.png){:class="blog-image"}